Indian Handicraft Items Depicts True Culture & Tradition of India

 The colourful carpets and durries available in various designs and sizes are a must buy the item in Rajasthan.
 The most famous are the woollen carpets of Tonk, Bikaner and Jaipur.

-These handicraft items not only serve the purpose of decoration but also serve useful purposes like a candle, key or pen holders, clocks etc. as well as depict our marvellous traditions.
+These handicraft items not only serve the purpose of decoration but also serve useful purposes like a candle, key or pen holders, dry fruit box, clocks, bowl & glass set, pooja thali, mouth freshner holder etc. as well as depict our marvellous Indian traditions.

 These can also be presented to loved ones on the wedding, anniversary or as ladies sangeet return gifts, gifts for Diwali, corporate gifts for employees or clients, Eid or Christmas.
-Special Rajasthani bags and gift or jewellery boxes for the wife, mother or sister, so that your gift touches their hearts and souls.
+Special Rajasthani handmade bags and gift or jewellery boxes for the wife, mother or sister, so that your gift touches their hearts and souls.

 From home décor to daily use items, religious to romantic gifts or traditional to modern designer crafts, gifts for relatives or employees whether for male or female, Boontoon provides you with the largest online collection of Indian Handicrafts at best prices.